ILikeDogz/Rust_Watch_Project/README.md

   Information/Reference: https://www.waveshare.com/wiki/ESP32-S3-Touch-AMOLED-1.43.

   Notes: The Waveshare OLED esp32-s3 board was chosen in part pimarily due to the processing power and psram of the s3 and due to the quality, size, and resolution of the OLED display and the additional features included in the devboard.
   Waveshare additionally includes arduiono and esp-idf examples in C or C++ for reference.
+This can come with either a CO5300 Display Driver or SH8601 Display Driver, the SH8601 has not been implemented by this software, though I'm 90%    sure most are the CO5300 given that all other similar 1.43 in OLED's with different microcontrollers from Waveshare use the CO5300.

 - 1x, Battery: DC 3.7V 500mAh 503030 Rechargeable Lithium Polymer Battery